eugenia1984/english/free_code_camp_english/05_how_to_discuss_your_morning_or_evening_routine.md

 ## Whay you will find?

-- DIALOGUE 1: Adjectives, Idiomatic expressions, Ordinary / Out of the ordinary, Before / After, Verb take with nouns, Balanced , Early / Late
+- DIALOGUE 1: Adjectives, Idiomatic expressions, Ordinary / Out of the ordinary, Before / After, Verb take with nouns, Balanced , Early / Late, Never, Thought

 ---